a421loop/Your-Life-In-Sound-Tool-Listening-WIth-AI/README.md

 # Listening with AI

-A web-based tool for exploring machine listening through custom-trained audio classification models.
+A web-based tool for exploring listening with AI through custom-trained audio classification models.
+Load your trained Teachable Machine audio model and watch it classify sounds in real-time.

+## What It Does

+Shows you what your audio classification model detects, how confident it is, and logs all predictions with timestamps.

 ## Overview